shilatorkaby/Breast-Cancer-Histopathology-Classification/README.md

 ![](readme_images/split_data.jpeg)

-with 80 % train and 20% test (the validation will be splitted later).
+with 80 % train and 20% test (that will split later to 20% validation).

-train
-number of files in malignant:1512 number of files in benign:555

-validation
-number of files in malignant:189 number of files in benign:70

-test
-number of files in malignant:189 number of files in benign:69
+train size: 2067, that split to 1512 images to malignant folder, and 555 images in benign folder. validation size:517, that  split to 378 images in malignant folder, and 139 images in benign folder.

 # Environment and packages